josesamos/moodef/README.md

 To define the questions for the quizzes we can use the component for this purpose that includes *Moodle*, based on entering data through screens.
-It allows the import and export of questions in various formats, including xml.
+It allows the import and export of questions in various formats, including XML.

-Complementary, using the `moodef` package, we can define questionnaires from R. We have generalized 9 types of questions and simplified their definition.
-So, we define a question by calling a function or simply including a row in a data frame, a csv file or an *Excel* file.
-The result is an xml file that we import into *Moodle*.
+Complementary, using the `moodef` package, we can define questionnaires from R. We have generalized 10 types of questions and simplified their definition.
+So, we define a question by calling a function or simply including a row in a data frame, a CSV file or an *Excel* file.
+The result is an XML file that we import into *Moodle*.
 If necessary, some parameter not considered in the generalization can be defined or adjusted there.

+The package supports two styles of question definition: the simple style and the extended style.
+The following example is based on the simple style.

-Although not shown in the next example, in each question we can include an image that is embedded in xml.
+Although not shown in the next example, in each question we can include an image that is embedded in XML.
 We can set up the size of the images so that they are homogeneous when displayed in quizzes.

 In addition to facilitating the definition of questions manually, the